 He is presently a Professor of Pediatrics in the Division of Pediatric Infectious Disease, as well as the Vice Chair for Education in the Department of Pediatrics at UT Southwestern Medical Center.
 He is also the Director of Medical Education for Children’s Health System in Dallas, Texas.

 In his role as Vice Chair for Pediatric Education, he has focused on the recruitment of nationally - and now internationally - competitive house officer candidates with diverse interests.
 The Pediatrics Training Program currently includes more than 100 pediatrics residents, more than 100 pediatric subspecialty fellows, and more than 200 visiting resident rotators.
 His overarching programmatic goals are to foster leadership development, physician activism, and critical thinking skills among physicians in training, and to maximize their long term professional impact.

-Dr. McKinney was included in D Magazine's Best Doctors list for 2018 and its Best Pediatric Specialists list for 2020.
+Dr. McKinney was included in D Magazine's Best Doctors list for 2018 and its Best Pediatric Specialists list for 2020 and 2021.

 In 2018, Dr. McKinney received UT Southwestern’s Mentoring Award.